jaqb8/30days-coding-challenge/README.md

 #### 06.10.2024

+- improved workflow for adding new landlords when not logged in
+- add loading on avgRating fetch
+- add animations for sidebar

+#### 07.10.2024

 TODO:

 - add auth to db entities
-- add animations
+- add protected routes
--

-#### 07.10.2024

--

 #### 08.10.2024